 Month 4: Visit friends in the Midwest and on the East Coast.
 Chicago » Indiana Dunes National Park » Ann Arbor » Cleveland » Cuyahoga Valley National Park » Washington, DC » New York

 Month 5: Ride up the Atlantic Coast to Bar Harbor.
 Then turn back West through Maine, into Canada, and along the St. Lawrence River.
 New York » Boston » Bar Harbor (Acadia National Park) » Quebec » Montreal » Ottawa » Toronto

 Month 6: Cross Upper Michigan and the Northern Plains.
-Toronto » Bruce Peninsula National Park » Duluth » Badlands National Park » Rapid City
+Toronto » Bruce Peninsula National Park » Duluth » Badlands National Park » Custer

-Month 7: Ride up the Northern Rockies.
-Rapid City (Wind Cave National Park, Mt.
+Month 7+: Cross the Northern Rockies and return to Seattle.
+Custer (Mt.
 Rushmore National Memorial) » Grand Teton National Park » Yellowstone National Park » Missoula » North Cascades National Park » Seattle

 Of course, I don't really know right now how long this will take me, or whether I can finsh this at all.
 Only time will tell.